Scottchiang90/NotifyMe/README.md

 # NotifyMe
-Android App that calls an API every hour and notifies you if there is a match on your watchlist
+Android App that calls an API every half an hour and notifies you if there is a match on your watchlist

 ## Note